Last updated: June 20, 2026

 Utility shutoff and heating help

-South Dakota’s Low Income Energy Assistance Program helps eligible households pay home heating costs.
+South Dakota’s Low Income Energy Assistance Program helps low-income households pay home heating costs.
 DSS says eligibility and assistance amounts depend on household size, income, heat type, heating cost, and location.
-If approved, the payment is made directly to the energy supplier.
+If approved, payment is made directly to the energy supplier.

-If you have a disconnect notice, delivery refusal, cash-on-delivery problem, less than 20 percent fuel in the tank, or an eviction notice connected to heat costs, ask about crisis help.
-DSS says the Energy Crisis Intervention Program may help income-eligible households in an energy crisis.
-Call 800-233-8503 and leave your name, phone number, and brief emergency details if calling after hours.
+If you have a disconnect notice, delivery refusal, cash-on-delivery problem, less than 20% fuel in the tank, or an eviction notice tied to heat costs, ask about the Energy Crisis Intervention Program.
+DSS says to call 800-233-8503 or email a copy of the disconnect notice to DSSHeat@state.sd.us.
+For bill-focused steps, see ASMOM utility assistance.

 Health coverage and urgent medical bills

 If you are pregnant, postpartum, or have a child without coverage, apply even if you are unsure.
-Coverage groups differ, and children may qualify under different rules than adults.
-If you have a hospital bill, ask the hospital financial counselor about Medicaid, charity care, payment plans, and whether a pending Medicaid application can be linked to the bill.
+For bills, ask the hospital about Medicaid, charity care, and payment plans.
+ASMOM’s South Dakota healthcare page can help.

-Child care help when you work or go to school
+Child care help when work or school is at risk

 Legal help, safety, and domestic violence

-If an emergency involves custody, protection orders, eviction court, benefits denial, child support, debt collection, unsafe housing, or abuse, get legal or advocacy help early.
-South Dakota Legal Aid says three legal aid nonprofits use one online application and that applicants are routed to the right organization.
-If you have an urgent deadline, contact the nearest legal aid agency instead of waiting for an online response.
+If an emergency involves eviction court, custody, a protection order, benefits denial, child support, unsafe housing, debt collection, or abuse, get legal or advocacy help early.
+South Dakota legal aid groups use a shared application through SD Law Help.
+The site says people with urgent deadlines should reach out to the nearest agency instead of waiting for an online response.

-If abuse is part of the emergency, be careful with shared phones, shared computers, location sharing, and browser history.
-A local advocate can help you think through safer next steps.
-You do not have to tell every office the full story to ask for help.
-You can say, “I am not safe at home and need confidential shelter options.”
-For broader ASMOM coverage, see legal help.
+If abuse is part of the emergency, be careful with shared phones, location sharing, and browser history.
+You can tell an advocate, “I am not safe at home and need confidential shelter options.”
+Use ASMOM legal help and the domestic violence guide.

-This section is for general information only.
+This section is general information only.
 It is not legal advice or safety-plan advice.

-Use the DSS office finder for local DSS contact information.
-If transportation is the barrier, ask 211 about gas cards, medical rides, community ride programs, or whether a pantry allows proxy pickup.
-ASMOM also has a page on rural help.
+Use the DSS office finder to find a nearby office.
+If transportation is the barrier, ask 211 about rides, gas cards, or proxy pickup rules.

 Reality check